Explainer: All you need to know about EPF’s new ‘flexible’ Account 3

 Are there conditions to withdraw?

-No. Those with more than RM3,000 in their Sejahtera account will have RM1,000 credited into their Fleksibel account once they choose to front-load, while contributors with less than RM3,000 in the Sejahtera account will still have a minimum of RM1,000 wired into the third account.

-The lowest withdrawal amount permitted is RM50, and can be withdrawn anytime.
-Any contributor age 55 and below will have until August 31 to decide if they’d want to front-load or not.
+No. The lowest withdrawal amount permitted is RM50, and can be withdrawn anytime.
+Any contributor age 55 and below will have until Aug 31 to decide if they would want to front-load or not.

 Will it affect the dividend rate?